GreenOpsInc/atlas/docs/buildbook/step.md

 ### ArgoCD Application

 The ArgoCD application file is expected to be added to the repo.
 The `application_path` variable is where the manifest file can be found.
 The default is empty.
 If nothing is entered, no application will be deployed.
+You can read more about setting up the ArgoCD Application [here](argocd.md).

 ### Application Infrastructure